The Circuit Court in Oregon ruled against SBTech, stating that the contract terms with the lottery in the state should be disclosed in full.

 First Round Lost

-Judge David E. Leith from the Circuit Court in Oregon, ruled that full disclose of the contract terms is a requirement of the law in the state, rejecting SBTech’s claim that “that the effective terms of this public contract, negotiated at arms’ length, constitute a trade secret”, adding that the court was unconvinced once pricing formulas had become part of such a contract negotiation they could remain confidential.
+Judge David E. Leith from the Circuit Court in Oregon, ruled that full disclosure of the contract terms is a requirement of the law in the state, rejecting SBTech’s claim that “that the effective terms of this public contract, negotiated at arms’ length, constitute a trade secret”, adding that the court was unconvinced once pricing formulas had become part of such a contract negotiation they could remain confidential.

 Following the court ruling, SBTech has been left with 30 days to appeal, and the redacted section of the contract that is being disputed will remain undisclosed until that period is passed without an appeal is being filed, or the result of the appeal.